Our Picks

 • Physical office in Queen’s Road Central, Hong Kong.

-• The minimum deposit is $2,000 in Hong Kong.
+• There’s no minimum deposit required for Saxo in Hong Kong.

-• Accounts at Saxo Bank support many base currencies including USD and HKD.
+• Accounts at Saxo support many base currencies including USD and HKD.
 Deposits in other currencies can be charged a conversion fee of up to 0.60% of the transaction.

-• Saxo Bank provides access to over 40,000 CFDs including more than 200 forex pairs.
+• Saxo provides access to over 40,000 CFDs including more than 200 forex pairs.
 On EUR/USD the spread starts from 0.6 pips.

 • Hong Kong traders earn reward points for every qualifying trade.
 A mini lot on forex will give you 20 points for example.